 Marrakesh Marrakesh-safi, Morocco Travel Guide

-Marrakech mainly uses a public bus system for local transport.
+Marrakech mainly uses a public bus system for getting around locally.
 The city does not have a metro or tram network.
 ALSA City Bus operates this network, covering the Medina, Gueliz, Hivernage, and the vicinity.
 This public transit offers an affordable way to move around.

 ALSA buses connect all major city areas, including the old and new towns.